ganiulis/personal-notes/02 Project Management/00 Feedback Collection.md

 # Introduction

-Collecting feedback from peers is usually a good idea.
+Collecting feedback from peers is a pretty good idea.

-It's an opportunity to become a better developer and team member through asking the right questions.
+Feedback is an opportunity to become a better team member and software developer by asking the right questions.

 # Instructions